Part 1: Increasing Load Rates

 »Excessive loading rates in a quasi-static collapse analysis can result in a steep initial slope of the load versus displacement curve due to increased (non-structural) resistance to initial deformation.
 Sometimes, localized buckling may occur near the applied load.

-2) Using natural frequency to check load rate
+2) Using natural frequency to check the load rate

 The dominant response of a quasi-static analysis will be the first structural mode.
-Therefore, we use the frequency of this mode to estimate the proper load rate:
+Therefore, we use the frequency of this mode to estimate the proper load rate Abaqus:

 - Calculate the corresponding time period (T) using the first natural frequency of the model: